 We also see another application here that is relevant in our time.
 The visible Church in the 21st Century has become largely compromised.
 Its leaders teach and preach false gospels and have created a form of Christianity that is not biblical and, in fact, teaches that people can ‘have Jesus’ on their own terms.
 This is a product of the madness in our society, which states that everything is relative and there are no absolutes.
 This disease is cured only through spiritual regeneration and true discipleship.
 This combination wipes away the hypocrisy of external religion.

-And he said to them, “You have a fine way of rejecting the commandment of God in order to establish your tradition!
-For Moses said, ‘Honor your father and your mother’; and, ‘Whoever reviles father or mother must surely die.’
-But you say, ‘If a man tells his father or his mother, Whatever you would have gained from me is Corban’ (that is, given to God)– then you no longer permit him to do anything for his father or mother, thus making void the word of God by your tradition that you have handed down.
-And many such things you do.”
-(Mark 7:9-13 ESV)
+9 He was also saying to them, “You are experts at setting aside the commandment of God in order to keep your tradition.
+10 For Moses said, ‘HONOR YOUR FATHER AND YOUR MOTHER’; and, ‘HE WHO SPEAKS EVIL OF FATHER OR MOTHER, IS TO BE PUT TO DEATH’; 11 but you say, ‘If a man says to his father or his mother, whatever I have that would help you is Corban (that is to say, given to God),’ 12 you no longer permit him to do anything for his father or his mother; 13 thus invalidating the word of God by your tradition which you have handed down; and you do many things such as that.”
+Mark 7:9-13 (NASB)

 In our day we see this sort of thing being used to justify church leaders making their churches appealing to the ‘world’ by secularizing their music and focusing on entertainment of goats rather than the feeding and shepherding of sheep.
 They void the word of God by this ‘new tradition’ of becoming seeker-sensitive rather than biblical and obedient to God’s Word and the genuine Gospel.